-In response to the new paradigm where historically normal is no longer the norm, every agency and organization committed to water resource management is working individually and collaboratively at an unprecedented scale to plan, develop, design, and implement projects and management actions to sustain and improve the three overarching and interconnected categories featured in this report: Regional Water Supply Resilience, Water location/11160500/#parameterCode=00065&period=P7D
+In response to the new paradigm where historically normal is no longer the norm, every agency and organization committed to water resource management is working individually and collaboratively at an unprecedented scale to plan, develop, design, and implement projects and management actions to sustain and improve the three overarching and interconnected categories featured in this report: Regional Water Supply Resilience, Water Quality, and Natural Resource and Flood Management.
+Like water, these categories are fluid and interconnected, which makes it challenging to meaningfully arrange activities into just one Section.
+While the report is broken out neatly into sections, Figure 4 demonstrates the way these different sections and the topics within are connected.

+6 https://waterdata.usgs.gov/monitoringlocation/11160500/#parameterCode=00065&period=P7D